 Arden eagerly wants to enter that mythological world that always seems to surround Aboriginal people.
 He takes the reader with him like a travel mate on his quest to find the Dreamtime and critically reviews his efforts.
 But at the end of his course he must acknowledge that he has failed:

 "At best I had skirted the edges of the Dreamtime," he admits, "I could never get in.
 Nor should I." But then, Arden's work is just a record of his search and not the insight into Aboriginal culture he would like to sell us.

 By the author's own definition a "spirit-journey" means not to wander "randomly through the bush" but to follow "preordained routes", an injunction he himself does not obey.
 He meanders through the Kimberley region rather disorientated.

-The book is strongest where Arden lets the Aboriginals speak for themselves, like David Mowaljarlai.
+The book is strongest where Arden lets Aboriginal peoples speak for themselves, like David Mowaljarlai.
 But, unfortunately, it's Arden who speaks most of the time.

 Get a copy now from your favourite trusted store

 Disclosure: I get commissions for purchases made through the below links.